EngJurado/Linktree/README.md

 ## Contributing

 We welcome contributions!
 For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.

 ## Authors